“Stem cells are special human cells that can develop into many different types of cells, from muscle cells to brain

 Stem cells can also treat diseases such as Parkinson’s disease and Alzheimer’s.
 These can help to replenish the damaged brain cells.
-The researchers have tried to differentiate embryonic stem cells into these type of cells and make it possible to treat diseases.
+Researchers have tried to differentiate embryonic stem cells into these types of cells and make it possible to treat diseases.

 Blood Disease Treatment

 The adult hematopoietic stem cells are used to treat cancers, sickle cell anaemia, and other immunodeficiency diseases.
 These stem cells can be used to produce red blood cells and white blood cells in the body.

 Sources of Stem Cells

 Stem Cells originate from different parts of the body.
 Adult stem cells can be found in specific tissues in the human body.
 Matured cells are specialized to conduct various functions.
 Generally, these cells can develop the kind of cells found in tissues where they reside.